DIYbiosphere/sphere/docs/tutorials/write-entries/add/add-entry-teams.md

 ---
 layout: docs
-permalink: /docs/help/tutorials/add-entry-teams/
+permalink: /docs/tutorials/add-entry/teams/
+tab: teams
-title: Adding a New Entry for Teams
+title: Adding a New Entry
-summary: In this section
+summary: Tutorial for adding a new entry for team members (4 steps)
 ---
-> Draft

-This is the tutorial (4 steps) to add a new entry for team members.
-To edit an existing entry go to our [editing tutorial].
-Keep a look out for our [helpful hints]!

-Tutorial for non-members is [7 steps] and for members is [6 steps].
-Learn more about our [development community]
+{% include_relative add-tabs-nav.md %}

 1. In your [master branch] of the repository, open the _database folder and choose a class folder for your new entry and **Create new file** named 'EntryName-ZZ.md'.
 Learn more about our [classification of entries] and [naming convention].